Home

 How Haven Spas Were Born

 Whenever I get depressed about something, I start working.
 I never give up.
+The sure cure for depression is to work at something you enjoy.

 At that time I had no products to sell that excited me, so I started going through all my files on spa factories.
 It was grueling work.
 I would find a company that sounded promising only to find out they were doing stupid designs or short cuts to their spas.
 It seemed hopeless :(.

 One day I was going through my files again and I found these photos taken of the backs of some spas.
 A fellow had dropped in for a few minutes about four months earlier and talked briefly with me and left the photos.
 It was an odd sales presentation, because the brochures were awful, but the photos revealed something very interesting to me.
+It was a smaller spa factory in Anderson, CA.

 I took out a magnifying glass and examined the photos like "Shirlock Holmes".
 I was impressed with the construction and the parts.
 I called to arrange a visit to the factory and discuss details.

-I just so happened that we were delivering our last Hercules spa in Watsonville, CA and that was only a five-hour trip to Anderson, CA,
+It just so happened that we were delivering our last Hercules spa in Watsonville, CA and that was only a five-hour trip to Anderson, CA,

 "What impressed me was the construction of the spas."

 When I arrived at the factory, I noticed that it was out in the country, near farmland.
 It was an old wood mill that was converted into a spa factory.
-It was not a brand new shiny steel building, but it was adequate.
+It was not a brand new shiny steel building, but it was more than adequate.

 What impressed me was the construction of the spas.
 I asked the owner Rob, why he was using 2x4's instead of 2x2 frames like other spa companies.
 He said that they had too many problems in shipping.
 I asked him why he was using 56 frame motors.
 He said the "48 frame motors over heat all the time."
 I asked him why he used the Acrylic with vinyl ester resin and hand rolled fiberglass shell.
 He said because he tried other shells before and it was "disastrous".
 I saw many things I liked, but the spas were still not exactly what I wanted.
-He had learned the "hard way" what it takes to make a good spa and his basic design concepts follow mine.
-I was elated that we could come to terms about our spas.

 Right now, today, you cannot find a better made spa nor a better designed spa.
 You can sit any spa side by side in a "Spa Challenge" and the other spa will loose the test.
 I guarantee it.

-If you want it fast and low priced, we can't do that; never will I do allow junk like that.
+"If you want it fast and low priced, we can't do that; never will I allow junk like that."

 If you want it quality at a low price, with custom attention to detail, we can do that, but you need to learn to wait or buy a model we have in stock, but it will still take a month to get even if it is in stock, because you have to wait for a trip in your direction or pay extra for shipping.
+We tell people up front, that if you want it fast don't bother to order a Haven spa and I mean that.
+I am through with trying to rush spas, because I am a people pleaser.
+Then find that there is something that was missed, or we had to hold back the spa for more details and refinements.

 An old time salesman once told me: "If you want fresh oats, we have that.
 If you want used oats that have already been through the horse, go to the other stores."